 The Count nodded slightly.
 To say more would reveal too much.
 “Now, do you bring me any other messages from our clan?”

-The count took the document from him and rolled it open for careful study.
-Wolfram frowned as he inspected the paper, not entertained at all.
+Wolfram took the document from him and rolled it open for careful study.
+He frowned as he inspected the paper, not entertained at all.
 It appeared that whatever had been on this message had been either obscured intentionally or obliterated through mishandling of the paper.
 All that remained were a handful of words:

 Giles could offer little to change the expression on his master’s face.
 “No one can figure out if it was coded or not.
 Seems that every time the man tried to say something he would start to foam at the mouth.
 They thought he might be hexed by a magic user.”